Healthy Homes Assessment Twyford

 Twyford Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the interior of the building but you must ensure there is somewhere for surface, rain and ground water to go, and stop it from coming into the building.
-When it concerns damp and moisture it’s frequently what you don’t see that can become a big problem that can cause damage to your investment as well as affecting the tenant’s well-being.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of the inside of the building it is also about the outside.
+You must make sure there is somewhere to allow surface, rain and underground water to flow, and also stop it from getting inside.
+When it is about damp and water, it’s usually the things you don’t notice that can become a big problem, causing damage to your investment and harming your tenant’s well-being.

-Rental properties require to have efficient drainage to get rid of storm water, surface water, and ground water, including the proper outfall or runoff.
-Making sure the water is able to go, and that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.
+Rental properties must have effective drainage for the removal of floodwaters, surface water, and ground water, which includes the proper outfall or runoff.
+Making sure that water has a location to go, and it doesn’t sit beneath buildings is a vital aspect of maintaining your property’s dry.

-The ground-moisture barrier typically made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from entering the building.
-It also helps in preventing water damage to the floor insulation.
+An underground moisture barrier usually a polythene sheet laid over the ground, to block any moisture in the ground from accumulating into the building.
+It also helps prevent any damage to your underfloor insulation.

 See the full details of this Healthy Homes moisture ingress and drainage standard.